 Covenant Friendship & Costly Loyalty

-1 Samuel 18:1-4; 19:1-7; 20
+Primary Text: 1 Samuel 18:1–4; 19:1–7; 20

 We often celebrate individual success, but Scripture reminds us that God rarely works in isolation.
 In 1 Samuel 18 to 20 we encounter the powerful friendship of David and Jonathan, a relationship marked by covenant love, costly loyalty, and deep spiritual unity.
 Jonathan chooses faithfulness over self-interest, laying aside his own future so that God’s purposes might advance through David.
 This message invites us to see that spiritual formation and calling are nurtured in community, not in solitude.
 God delights in unity and integrity among His people as we cultivate meaningful relationships.
 Ultimately this story points us to Jesus, who calls us friends and demonstrates the greatest love by laying down His life for us.
 We are challenged to build intentional relationships that encourage, protect, and propel one another toward the calling God has placed on our lives.

-The Wilderness School & The God Who Sustains
+The Wilderness School & the God Who Sustains

-1 Samuel 21-23; 24:1-7
+Primary Text: 1 Samuel 21–23; 24:1–7

 What if the season you are trying to escape is the very place God is using to shape you?
 During David’s fugitive years, we find him running from danger, hiding in caves, and learning to trust God in ways a throne could never teach.
 Far from being abandoned, David discovers that the wilderness becomes a classroom where prayer deepens, character is refined, and mercy is chosen over revenge.
 The Psalms written from these caves give voice to honest fear, desperate hope, and growing confidence in a sustaining God.
 This moment in David’s story points us to Jesus, who also entered the wilderness, chose obedience, and trusted the Father for the sake of our salvation.
 We are invited to turn our own caves into altars, develop spiritual disciplines that anchors our faith, and become places of refuge for others while we wait on God’s timing, promises, and purposes.